 What’s on Deck

-- The House Science, Space, and Technology Subcommittee on Space will hold a hearing on Next Steps in Human Exploration to Mars and Beyond.
+- The House Science, Space, and Technology Subcommittee on Environment will hold a hearing on A Factual Look at the Relationship Between Climate and Weather.

-- The House Science, Space, and Technology Subcommittee on Energy will hold a hearing on Exascale Computing Challenges and Opportunities.
+- The House Oversight and Government Reform Subcommittee on Energy Policy, Health Care and Entitlements will hold a hearing on FDA Checkup: Drug Development and Manufacturing Challenges.

-- The House Science, Space, and Technology Subcommittee on Environment will hold a hearing on Restoring U.S. Leadership in Weather Forecasting.
+- The House Science, Space, and Technology Subcommittee on Research and Technology will hold a hearing on Building a Network for Manufacturing Innovation.